Laura Bertram

 Laura Maureen Bertram (born 5 September 1978) is a Canadian actress best known for her roles as Amanda Zimm in Ready or Not and Trance Gemini in Andromeda.

 Life and career

 Bertram was born in Toronto, Ontario, and lives in Vancouver, British Columbia.
 She earned her degree in history from the University of Guelph.
 She has two younger sisters named Heather (born 1981) and Jennifer (born 1984), who are former actresses.
 In 1997, Bertram was a ceramics instructor at Kilcoo Camp.
 She also used to sing in the Canadian Children's Opera Chorus.

 Her credits include the TV series Ready or Not, Are You Afraid of the Dark?, Seasons of Love, Andromeda as Trance Gemini, Supernatural, and the movies Night of the Twisters, and Dear America: So Far From Home.
 She appeared in Season 2 of Robson Arms.

 Bertram was a high school teacher; in addition, she also taught young actors at Biz Studio in Vancouver.

-Bertram is married with a husband and two children.
+Bertram is married with two children.